 2019 Orocyanogram Expedition

 The 2019 Orocyanogram Expedition was a great success!
 It was a glorious fall day, calm and sunny, and we exposed about 80 feet of film in four-foot strips.
 We wove strips into the landscape to allow the already present shadows to expose the film, and exposed with representative materials gathered from different parts of the landscape.
-A transfer of the film itself is coming soon!

 Join the Handmade Film Institute as we make “Orocyanograms” in celebration of 2019 World Cyanotype Day!